Rayfa79/practice-angular-dashboard-app/dashboard-app-notes.md

 - [Required and optional inputs](#meeting-notes)
 - [Using Signal inputs instead of @Input](#meeting-notes)

-## Notes: Section 2: Angular Essentials- Components, Templates, Services & More
+## Notes: Section 2: Angular Essentials- Components, Templates, Services and more
 - [Getting Started](#)
 - [Adding New Components][(#)]
 - [string interpolation](#string)